Plastic Molding Part Design

 It is also important to note that color variation will occur in thick and thin sections.
 With a thicker section, the color will appear more vibrant and intense.
 This is especially noticeable when using translucent colors, and with certain types of resins depending on the section thickness.

 Wherever the material is required to flow around an obstacle, hole, boss, or cutout, a weld-line will be formed, at the point that multiple melt flows meet.
 If this weld-line forms at a high stress point, then this may present a big problem to the integrity of the part.

 Shifting the gate location, or working to minimize the weld-line effect at these obstructions are both valid options.
-Another option is multiple gating, which will naturally shift the point at which the melt fronts meet and the weld-line is formed.
+Another option is multiple gating, which will naturally change the point at which the melt fronts meet, and the weld-line is formed.

 One way to strengthen weld-lines at the very edge of a part is to use flow tabs, which will be removed later in the process.
 These tabs are typically used at the points where weld-lines form, to help the melt fronts to flow together smoothly.
 To use them, though, the mold cavity at this point needs to be suitably vented, or the air in the cavity will prevent a smooth meeting.

 Excess air could slow down the melt fronts, and cause bubbles to form.
 Should the air not be vented fast enough, then it could well cool the melt fronts so that they don’t bond properly, creating a significantly weakened melt-front.
 To solve this issue, extra localized heating is often used on weld-lines to ensure the melt fronts come together nicely.